The Hidden Margin Killer – Operating Efficiency

 Just because an employee does not perform certain tasks well over others, that does not mean that they are bad employees.
 Often, an employee is either best suited for another position within the organization or is not fulfilled in their current role.
 This is where quality management becomes especially important.
 It is the responsibility of the manager to ensure that each employee has the necessary tools, training, and understanding to complete their required tasks.
 If the situation allows, it is perfectly acceptable to move employees into different positions with clear communication that they are not being punished or having their pay reduced.
 Because it can be a sensitive issue, this movement will require a bit of planning and finesse.
 But, the end result will contribute to improving operating efficiency within the organization.

-There are countless ways, some creative and others not, that companies can lose money.
+There are countless ways, some creative and others not, that companies can lose money and kill operating efficiency.
 No matter the enterprise, the main purpose of business is to make money.
 For an organization to experience growth and sustainability for years to come, management needs to be mindful of inefficiencies within that are causing the organization to unnecessarily lose money every year.
 Fight rising costs by taking all the sections mentioned above and improving overall operating efficiency, the company can take what would have been lost profits and deliver more money to ownership/stakeholders or use it further invest in growth and increased revenues.
 There are other positive financial side effects of improving operating efficiency within an organization.
 At the absolute very least, the business can simply increase their profit margins while maintaining status quo of revenue.

 Written by Joseph L. Fleenor, Jr. MBA MSA